Fit and proper assessments in the Caribbean Netherlands

 If the picture emerging from our preliminary assessment is sufficiently clear, we may issue a positive decision without arranging an interview.
 If this is not the case, or if we need more information, we will invite the appointee for an assessment interview.
 We may also wish to invite them because of the importance of the position or the situation at the institution in question.

-If the interview does not give us a clear and comprehensive picture, we may schedule a second interview, and inform the appointee of the reason for the second interview.
+If the interview does not give us a clear and comprehensive picture, we may schedule a second interview.
+We will inform the appointee of the reason for the second interview.

 Decision-making

-Based on our assessment and one or more interviews, we will issue a decision about the appointee’s fitness or propriety, or both, as soon as possible.
+Based on our assessment and the interview(s), we will issue a decision about the appointee’s fitness or propriety, or both, as soon as possible.
 We cooperate with the CBCS in the case of institutions that are subject to both our and the CBCS's supervision.

 An appointee can be appointed and work in a policy-making capacity once we have issued a positive decision.